ahashemiz/random_forest_scratch/README.md

 ## Goal

+This project is part of my series of coding up some of the more classical machine learning algorithms from scratch!
+I find implementing these commonly used ML algorithms is really useful for understanding the ins-and-outs of how they really work, from input data to prediction output.

-The goal of this project is to code up the random forest algorithm from scratch with accuracy comparable to sklearn.
+The goal of this particular project is to code up the random forest algorithm from scratch with accuracy comparable to sklearn.

-This from-scratch implementation includes support for out-of-bag (OOB) validation error estimation.
+As an aside, this from-scratch implementation includes support for out-of-bag (OOB) validation error estimation.

 ## Description